 Staged over two weeks each year in July, the Bathurst Winter Festival celebrates all that is creative, vibrant and unique to the region.
 Historic buildings come alive with Vivid-style illuminations, breathing life into old buildings every night from sundown.
 You’ll wander through the Enchanted Forest or rug up in the Winter Playground with the open air ice rink, giant Ferris wheel and regional food, produce and entertainment.

 You’ll have to forgive us for having a quick brag about the BRAG (the Bathurst Regional Art Gallery).
 A cultural gem of Bathurst, the BRAG always has plenty going on.
 Things like artist and curator floor talks, workshops, master classes, weekend art classes, concerts, film nights and guided tours on request.
 You’ll find a dynamic collection of work, including local artists as well as touring exhibitions.

 Abercrombie House should definitely be on your Bathurst bucket list… this house is next level.
 Boasting gorgeous Tudor Gothic style, 52 rooms and an immaculate garden, you can wander your way through this amazing historical site between Wednesday and Sunday each week.
 Do it!

 Check out Charles Sturt University at Bathurst

-If you want to learn more about what it’s really like to live and study with us in this great regional city, book a campus tour or get in touch with our friendly team to learn more.
+If you want to learn more about what it’s really like to live and study with us in this great regional city, get in touch with our friendly team to learn more.
 We’re looking forward to welcoming you to our home soon!